 Men's Lacrosse Coach

-Campbell enters his seventh season as head coach of the men's lacrosse program at Middlebury.
+Campbell enters his eighth season as head coach of the men's lacrosse program at Middlebury.
 In his first five seasons, he continued the post-season tradition, leading the team to its 14th consecutive (15th overall) trip to the NCAA Tournament in '11.
-The team captured the '07 NESCAC title, with Campbell owning a 69-33 mark in his first six seasons at the helm.
+The team captured the '07 NESCAC title and earned the tournament's top seed in '13.
+Campbell owns a career record of 82-36 through his first seven seasons.

 Middlebury ended the '09 season with a 9-1 mark in NESCAC play, winning the regular season title by two games.
 Campbell was named the NESCAC Coach of the Year as Middlebury earned the top seed in the NESCAC Tourney.
 The Panthers advanced to the NCAA semifinals for the eighth time in school history, ending the year with a 15-3 mark.
 The Panthers earned key regular season wins over W&L, Tufts and Bowdoin, while topping St. Lawrence and Wesleyan in NCAA Tournament play.
 Two-time NESCAC Player of the Year Mike Stone led the squad with 57 goals, earning All-American honors for the third straight season.